-Up to 400: Comforters below 400 fill power will lack the ability to deliver real warmth.
+- Up to 400: Comforters below 400 fill power will lack the ability to deliver real warmth.
 They can help some, but they won’t be hefty enough to really trap heat and are better as a summer blanket.

-400-599: Comforters in this range of fill power are still usually best for summer, but those that are near 600 can work in winter as well.
+- 400-599: Comforters in this range of fill power are still usually best for summer, but those that are near 600 can work in winter as well.
 The fill power is better, but it still won’t be the source of substantial warmth.

-600-799: Comforters in this range are ideal for people who want serious warmth without having to break the bank.
+- 600-799: Comforters in this range are ideal for people who want serious warmth without having to break the bank.
 Comforters between 600-700 may be better suited for hot sleepers or places that aren’t quite as cold, while those between 700-799 are great in winter.

-800+: If the fill power is 800 or more, it’s a serious blanket.
+- 800+: If the fill power is 800 or more, it’s a serious blanket.
 This amount of loft goes a long way in insulating heat and can be expected to keep you warm and to last for many years.

 In general, higher thread counts are smoother and last longer, but sometimes thread counts are manipulated to seem higher by double counting two-ply yarns.
-In general, look for thread counts of 300-600 as these should deliver plenty of quality and enough strength to hold in the down material.
+Look for thread counts of 300-600 as these should deliver plenty of quality and enough strength to hold in the down material.
 Thread counts higher than this range likely represent double counting.

 One variation among down comforters is how they are stitched as several potential methods may be used.

-Sewn-through: This describes a technique of stitching the top and bottom of the comforter together to create tiny compartments to hold the down in place.
+- Sewn-Through: This describes a technique of stitching the top and bottom of the comforter together to create tiny compartments to hold the down in place.
 As a result, the fill won’t move much, but its loft is a bit restricted.